-The purposes for which personal information is collected will be identified and documented by the Minerva BC at or before the time the information is collected.
+Minerva BC will identify and document the purposes for which personal information is collected at or before the time the information is collected.

 Minerva BC collects personal information only for the following purposes:

-- To establish and maintain responsible relations with customers, donors and volunteers and to provide ongoing service;
+- To establish and maintain responsible relations with participants, donors and volunteers and to provide ongoing service;

 - To understand participant needs;